DangPham112000/blog/engineerblog/content/docs/research/security.md

 ### How it works

-they may have to run through every possible combination of characters before achieving their goal.
+- The hacker have to run through every possible combination of characters before achieving their goal

-Brute force password attacks are often carried out by scripts or bots that target
+- These attacks are often carried out by scripts or bots that target specific systems or accounts

 ### Prevention

 - **Longer password**
-- **Delay response**: The right away responsed system is not always good.
-Adding some delay point to when checking password, a delay of even a few seconds can greatly weaken the effectiveness of a brute force attack
+- **Delay response**: A system that responds immediately is not always good.
+Adding a delay when checking passwords, even a delay of a few seconds, can greatly weaken the effectiveness of a brute force attack
+- **Stronger hashing method**
 - **Two-factor authentication**
 - **Rate limit**